native-land-digital/next-nld/README.md

 - Switch over Prod tilesets to existing tilesets (since those are part of shared Mapbox tilesets?)

 Optimization:
-- Integrating some kind of linter check akin to NextJS when merging
 - Add last updated date in Mapbox updating research section (for clarity)
 - Properly do typescript in auth config files
 - Catch logs for API requests that are errors